globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 <img src="../img/tutorial/wrapping-up-letters-2.png" style = "width: 17em; margin: 0.5em; -webkit-box-shadow: 0px 0px 18px -2px rgba(0,0,0,0.75); -moz-box-shadow: 0px 0px 18px -2px rgba(0,0,0,0.75); box-shadow: 0px 0px 18px -2px rgba(0,0,0,0.75);">

-Now this is a little bit more complicated than the previous example, but understanding how the layout manager works is the key to building beautiful Swing UIs.
+Now this is a little bit more complicated than the previous example, but trust me, understanding how the above layout mechanic works is the key to building Swing UIs with the most ease.

-Instead of specifying the layout constraints for the whole container we have now specified the layout constraints for each component individually.
+**Instead of specifying the layout constraints for the whole container we have now specified the layout constraints for each component individually.**

 The `wrap` keyword tells the layout manager to start a new row which causes the next component to be placed on the next row.